 There is no capital protection for the investment.
 This means that if the service providers underperform against their targets UBS-OF is at risk of losing the entire investment.
 If service providers achieve more results than the agreed upon the base case UBS-OF will receive a return on their investment.
 However, there is a cap on this return: if service providers achieve above 120 per cent of their targets, the maximum return the investor will receive is 8 per cent per annum.
 Since UBS-OF is a Swiss Foundation, and as such cannot return funds to donors, any returns will be re-invested into other development projects.
 Service providers are also incentivised to overachieve on their targets in the DIB, as the contract includes a bonus payment in the final year if they achieve over 100 per cent of their targets.

-In addition to the funding committed by investors, the project has also benefitted from funding from Tata Trusts (Knowledge Partners for the DIB - $2,000,000) and the Department for International Development (DFID) in the UK (Technical Assistance Grant for the DIB - $1,500,000).
+In addition to the funding committed by investors, the project has also benefitted from funding from the Foreign, Commonwealth and Development Office in the UK (Technical Assistance Grant for the DIB - $1,500,000).

 2016 - 2018